vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/03-how-does-fastendpoints-help.md

 </v-click>

 <!--
-FastEndpoints addresses this concern by pushing us into a single endpoint per class approach.
+FastEndpoints addresses this by pushing us into a single endpoint per class approach.

-Conceptually, our presentation layer becomes the code that describes our route.
+Conceptually, our presentation layer becomes the code that describes our route. [click] [click]

-[click]

-[click]

-And our application layer becomes the code that handles the execution of that endpoint.
+And our application layer is covered by the handler for that endpoint. [click] [click] [click]

-[click]

-[click]

-[click]

-And what I have found, is that by pushing a lot of the thought process right up to the presentation layer, it causes almost a sense of revulsion when you start seeing the sort of code that absolutely could go into the domain layer.
+And what I've found is that by pushing a lot of the code right up to the presentation layer, it gives us the mental room to think a bit more critically about whether this is code that would make more sense being in the domain layer.

-It goes very much from "yeah, this looks a bit off" to "nah, this just isn't right at all".

-Which is a good thing!
 -->

 ---